 In the Insert Pages dialog box, specify the location where you want to add the blank page.

-- You can also use the Insert overlay menu to add a blank page in between to pages.
+- You can also use the context menu to add a blank page in between to pages.
 Choose Tools > Organize Pages to get the page thumbnail view.
-In the page thumbnail view, click the Insert overlay icon in between the two pages where you want to insert a blank page.
-From the Insert menu, select Insert Blank Page.
+In the page thumbnail view, right-click the page where you want to insert a blank page.
+Select Insert Pages > A Blank Page.